vvarik/32drugs/doc/growthrates.md

 ![](doc/tasks/growthrates_baranyi.png)

+For this particular data, the Baranyi & Roberts model is not the best fit (or if you find better starting parametes & limits, let me know
+<vvarik.mail@gmail.com>).
+It can prove to be very useful, however, if
+there are not enough datapoints on the linear part of the exponential growth phase.

-And the results can be extracted as before:
+And the parameters can be extracted as before:

     res4 = results(mod4)
     head(res4) %>% mutate_if(is.numeric, round, 3)